cn0047/stash/ed/microservices.md

 To bind requests to different microservices - have to use Correlation ID for each service call.

+An exponential backoff algorithm retries requests exponentially, increasing the waiting time between retries up to a maximum backoff time.

 Transactions:

 * Two-Phase Commit Protocol.